zenflow/composite-http-server/README.md

 1. Runs in the terminal (i.e. in the foreground, not daemonized and in the background)
 2. Should run until receiving a shutdown (`SIGINT` or `SIGTERM`) signal.
 Should not exit by itself, as that would be considered a crash.

 The composite service shares the above characteristics.
-It is a terminal program and shouldn't exit until receiving a shutdown signal. *However*, if any of the composed services crash, the composite service will crash (after stopping remaining composed services)
+It is a terminal program and shouldn't exit until receiving a shutdown signal.
+*However*, if any fatal errors occur, the composite service will stop any running services and exit with exit code `1`.
+Fatal errors can be: ...
+TODO

 ## Motivation